Pyometra

 Pyometra or pyometritis is a uterine infection.
-Though it is most commonly known as a disease of the unaltered female dog, it is also a notable human disease.
+Though it is most commonly known as a disease of the entire female dog, it is also a notable human disease.
 It is also seen in female cattle, horses, goats, sheep, swine, cats, rabbits, hamsters, ferrets, rats and guinea pigs.
 Pyometra is an important disease to be aware of for any dog or cat owner because of the sudden nature of the disease and the deadly consequences if left untreated.
 It has been compared to acute appendicitis in humans, because both are essentially empyemas within an abdominal organ.

 Signs and symptoms

 The most obvious symptom of open pyometra is a discharge of pus from the vulva in a female that has recently been in heat.
 However, symptoms of closed pyometra are less obvious.
 Symptoms of both types include vomiting, loss of appetite, depression, and increased drinking and urinating.
 Fever is seen in less than a third of female dogs with pyometra.
 Closed pyometra is a more serious condition than open pyometra not only because there is no outlet for the infection, but also because a diagnosis of closed pyometra can easily be missed due to its insidious nature.
 Bloodwork may show dehydration and/or increased white blood cell count.
 X-rays will show an enlarged uterus, and ultrasound will confirm the presence of a fluid filled uterus.